Adetoyebamise/analog-clock-project/README.md

 #### analog-clock-project
-Using HTML, CSS and JavaScript to create a working analog clock
+Aim: Using HTML, CSS and JavaScript to create a working analog clock